-In 1976, Hans Konrad Rahn set up the Rahn Musikpreis as a competition for young students at Swiss music academies and conservatoires.
+In 1976, Hans Konrad Rahn set up the Rahn Musikpreis as a competition for young students at Swiss music academies.
 In the early years, the prize winners were given the opportunity of a solo performance at the Zurich University of the Arts and later at the Church of St. Peter.

-Moreover, during the four years after receiving the award, the Rahn Kulturfonds arranges for the prize winners to appear in other prestigious concert series.
-The Rahn Kulturfonds finances the fee for each of these performances.
+Moreover, during a period of four years after receiving the award, Rahn Kulturfonds arranges for the prize winners to appear in other prestigious concert series and finances their fee for each of these performances.

-The Rahn Kulturfonds is funded by a generous annual contribution from RAHN AG.
-RAHN AG is a third-generation family-owned company.
+Rahn Kulturfonds is funded by a generous annual contribution from RAHN AG, a third-generation family-owned company.

 The Board of Trustees of the Rahn Kulturfonds (from left to right): Markus L. Meyer, Johannes G. Leuthold, Ana P. Rahn Erden, Pierre Jaccoud and Allegra Sosso.

 The Board of Trustees of the Rahn Kulturfonds meets twice a year.
 It deals with applications from institutions that aim to engage Rahn Kulturfonds prize winners and scholarship holders.
 The Board also approves the scholarships and the lending of instruments to outstanding students at Swiss academies of music and conservatoires.